 How to delete a virtual environment:

-If a user wants to remove a created virtual environment, then he can delete by deleting the project folder, and the following demand can be used.
+If a user wants to remove a create virtual environment, then he can delete it by deleting the project folder, and the following demand can be used.

 [server]$ rm -rf venv